veracruz-project/veracruz-examples/i-poc/README.md

 # Veracruz Policy

-Veracruz Policy is divided intro three parts: Infrastructure policy, Program policy and User policy.
+Veracruz Policyifor the purpose of the example is divided intro three parts: Infrastructure policy, Program policy and User policy.

 * Infrastructure policy describes the Veracruz instance: endpoint that has this policy, runtime properties (hash and others) and which proxy attestation server is used by this Veracruz instance.
+    * This portion is set by VaaS
 * Program policy describe the executables used on the computation.
 For each executable the policy has the identity (certificate) of the entity allowed to load this executable, name, hash, inputs and outputs of the program and file rights that the program has on each input/output file.
+    * This portion is provided when a function is registered on CCFaaS
 * User policy describe identities (certificates) of the entities that can communicate with that Veracruz instance, which files and in which action (read/write/etc) it is allowed to interact with.
+    * This portion is provided when a function is instantiated on CCFaaS

 ## Policy examples and syntax